blazejpak/blazejpak/README.md

 - 👨‍💻 All of my projects are available at [https://portfolio-ten-theta-59.vercel.app/](https://portfolio-ten-theta-59.vercel.app/)

-- 🔭 I'm currently working on [Kanban task management web app](https://kanban-app-blazejpak.vercel.app/)
+- 🔭 I'm currently working on [Fashion e-commerce](https://modisto-ecommerce.vercel.app/)

 - 📫 How to reach me **blazej.pak@gmail.com**